QuantEcon/lecture-source-py/source/rst/muth_kalman.rst

-The **moving average** coefficients in the top panel show tell-tale signs of :math:`y_t` being a process whose first difference is a first order autoregression
+The **moving average** coefficients in the top panel show tell-tale signs of :math:`y_t` being a process whose first difference is a first-order autoregression

 The **autoregressive coefficients** decline geometrically with decay rate :math:`(1-K)`